sawhney-medha/MEMTrack/README.md

 ### Instructions for Inference on custom data using pre-trained models
 - Data loading and feature generation scripts are to be run as usual.
 Since inference test data will not have a Raw Data.csv, the code will uatomaticallly load data assuming no ground truth annotations were present in the data.
-- For Inferencce:
-- For Tracking:
-- FOr Evaluation:

 ### Reproducing results on sample test data
 - */src/Automated-ConfScoreThresholds.ipynb* Notebook has the code for generating confidence score thresholds for trained models on the validation set.